-A failed referendum that would have allowed the City of Darien to negotiate electricity rates on behalf of residents may get another shot as early as March.
+A failed referendum that would have allowed the City of Darien to on behalf of residents may get another shot as early as March.

-Mayor Kathleen Weaver said during Monday’s city council meeting that the city would consider putting the referendum back on the ballot during the March 2012 primaries.
+Mayor Kathleen Weaver said during Monday’s that the city would consider putting the referendum back on the ballot during the March 2012 primaries.

 Residents voted against the referendum in April by a measure of 51.39 percent to 48.61 percent.